The Hitchin-Kobayashi correspondence, Higgs pairs and surface group representations: Simplified stability of -Higgs bundles

 \item \textbf{polystable} if it is semistable and for any filtration $\WWW$ as above and $\lambda\in\Lambda(\WWW)$ satisfying $\lambda_i<\lambda_{i+1}$ for each $i$, $\psi\in H^0(N(\WWW,\lambda))$ and $d(\WWW,\lambda)=0$, there is an isomorphism

 such that the pairing via $\Omega$ any element of the summand $W_i/W_{i-1}$ with an element of the summand $W_j/W_{j-1}$ is zero unless $i+j=k+1$; furthermore, via the isomorphism above,

 \end{itemize}

-We now prove an analog of Theorems \ref{thm:stabilitynotion} and \ref{thm:stabilitynotion2}, which implies that the definition of (semi)stability which we have given coincides with the usual one in the literature.
-Recall that if $(W,\Omega)$ is a symplectic vector bundle, a subbundle $W'\subset W$ is said to be isotropic if the restriction of $\Omega$ to $W'$ is identically zero.
+We now prove a result which shows that the definition of (semi-,poly-)stability which we have given coincides with the usual one in the literature.
+Recall that if $(W,\Omega)$ is a symplectic vector bundle, a subbundle $W'\subset W$ is said to be isotropic if $W' \subset W'^{\perp_\Omega}$ and coisotropic if $W' \supset W'^{\perp_\Omega}$.